The United States is already experiencing considerable growth in its senior population.

 - Higher risk for chronic diseases: High levels of stress, especially when combined with depression, can raise your risk for health problems, such as heart disease, cancer, diabetes, or arthritis.

-- Problems with short-term memory or paying attention:27 Caregivers of spouses with Alzheimer’s disease are at higher risk for problems with short-term memory and focusing.
+- Problems with short-term memory or paying attention:27 Caregivers of spouses with Alzheimer’s disease are at higher risk for problems with short-term memory and focus.

 When to Call for Help